shayanhabibi/Partas.SolidStart/README.md

-# Partas.Solid.Start.Template
+# Partas.SolidStart

-Template to get started with Fable + Solid-Start using Partas.Solid.
+A set of templates to quickly get a SolidStart application rolling in F# Fable.

 This is a great way to just get started with Partas.Solid and Solid-js and explore the SolidStart meta frame-work routing system et al.